OpenNebula/docs/source/management_and_operations/references/creating_images.rst

 Step 3.
 Create a Template to do the Installation
 ------------------------------------------------

-In this step you have to take the following into account:

-* Add first the persistent datablock and second the installation media in the storage tab
+You'll need to create a VM Template with the following caracteristics:

+* In *Storage* tab, ``DISK 0`` disk will be the installation disk (future base image) created in step 2, and ``DISK 1`` Second disk will be the installation CD image created in step 1.
-* Add a network as it will be needed to download context packages
+* In *Network* tab, attach ``NIC 0`` to a Virtual Network as it will be needed to download context packages.
-* On OS Booting tab enable both disks for booting.
-The first time it will use the CD and after installing the OS the DATABLOCK will be used
+* In *Boot* tab of *OS & CPU* tab, enable (check) both disks for booting.
+  The boot order will be: first the installation media and second the installation disk.
-* In Input/Output tab enable VNC and add as input an USB Tablet.
-This will be useful in case the OS has a graphical installation
+* In *Input/Output* tab: enable VNC in *Graphics* and set ``Tablet`` ``USB`` in *Inputs*.
+  This will be useful in case the OS has a graphical installation.

-This can be done with the CLI using this command:
+This can be done from the CLI as well using this command:

 .. prompt:: bash $ auto

     $ onetemplate create --name centos7-cli --cpu 1 --memory 1G --disk centos7,centos7-install --nic network --boot disk0,disk1 --vnc --raw "INPUT=[TYPE=tablet,BUS=usb]"

-Now instantiate the template and do the installation using the VNC viewer.
-Make sure that you configure the network manually as there are no context packages in the installation media.
-Upon completion tell the instanter to reboot the machine, log into the new OS and follow the instructions from the accompanying sections to install the contextualization.
+Now, instantiate the recently created VM Template and do the guest OS installation using the VNC viewer.
+You'll need to configure the network manually as there are no context packages in the installation media.
+Upon completion, tell the instanter to reboot the machine, login to the guest OS and follow the :ref:`Open Cloud Contextualization <kvm_contextualization>` instructions.

-As a tip, one of the latest things you should do when using this method is disabling ``root`` password and deleting any extra users that the install tool has created.
+As a tip, one of the latest things you should do when using this method is disabling ``root`` password and deleting any extra users created by the installation tools.

 Step 4.
 Shutdown the Machine and Configure the Image
 ----------------------------------------------------

-You can now shutdown the Virtual Machine from inside, that is, use the OS to shutdown itself.
-When the machine appears as poweroff in OpenNebula terminate it.
+Now, you can shutdown the Virtual Machine from the guest OS.
+When the Vitual Machine appears as ``POWEROFF`` in OpenNebula, terminate it.

-Make sure that you change the image to non persistent and you give access to other people.
+Make sure to change the attribute ``PERSISTENT`` of the installation disk image to ``NO`` and set access permissions for other users (optional).

 Using the CLI you can do: